axone-protocol/docs/docs/tutorials/webapp-1.md

 }
 ```

-This component proposes a filter to display only the contracts the connected account has instantiated.
+This example filters to display the contracts the connected account has instantiated.

 ## Analyze transactions